gaebar/family-story/README.md

 # SEI Project 4 - Family Story

-Inspired by my interest in history and culture, I built Family Story, a web app for story lovers, which allows users to find short stories posted by other users and share their own post.
+Inspired by my interest in history and culture, I built Family Story, a web app for story lovers, which allows users to find short stories posted by other users and share their own posts.

 **<a href="https://family-story-ga.herokuapp.com" target="_blank">Visit the Website</a>**